bogadrian/gatsby-final/src/posts/deep-linking-reactnative-expo.md

 But there was a lot missing, which the author didn’t explain quite well.

 It is something happens often to all of us: we give for granted that everyone knows what we already know because is just some initial setup, nothing complicated!

-But sometimes it is complicated!
+Sometimes it gets complicated!

 In Expo docs you find the Linking section, where they explain well how it works!

 But again, if is the first time for you, there is a chance you don’t get it!

 Here we are, let’s start accepting some deep linking in our Expo app!